dilipthelip/LearnCassandra/README.md

 ### Tunable Consistency Writes:
 -	Cassandra allows you to maintain the consistency with each statement.
 -	Consistency level can be of the following:
-	-	ONE : Coordinator returns success to the caller as soon as one of the acknowledgment is returned from the c			 caller.
+	-	**ONE :** Coordinator returns success to the caller as soon as one of the acknowledgment is returned from 			the caller.